wearenotmachines/KanbanBoardImplementation/README.md

 - lists all clients that the authenticating user can see

 -`GET /list-users`
-- lists all Toggl users that the authenticating user sharesa workspace with
+- lists all Toggl users that the authenticating user shares a workspace with
+- Toggl uses two IDs for users - an id that is returned by this method and a uid that is used when getting time Toggl'd - you should use the uid to manage users on the board - not the id.  little bit confusing.

 -`GET /list-projects`
 - lists all projects in the authenticating user's workspace at Toggl